 It’s a good idea to check your credit report before applying for a mortgage.
 This will give you time to correct any mistakes in it and will notify you of any missed credit payments that could make the mortgage lender turn you down.
 Find out more on how to improve your credit rating.

-- any other loans or credit agreements you may have
+- Any other loans or credit agreements you might have

-- bills such as Council Tax, water, gas, electricity, phone, broadband
+- Bills such as Water, gas, electricity, phone, broadband

 3. Future changes that might make an impact

 The lender will assess whether you’d be able to pay your mortgage if:

 - You or your partner lost their job

 - Your life changed, such as having a baby or a career break

 It’s important that you also think ahead and plan how you’d meet your payments.